How to Sell a Chrome Extension and Make $4,012 From Google in Just 7 Days

 Future Plans to Continuing Growing…

-In addition to just launching it to my own list, I do have some additional plans to help it continue selling.
+In addition to just launching it to my user base list, I do have some additional plans to help my Chrome app continue selling.

 Over the long term, I plan to produce additional articles that will hopefully rank in Google for related terms and will give me additional opportunities to mention the tool.